 Home / Web Accessibility

-Skip all links and go directly to main contents.
-The name can be skipped to the main content.
+Skip all links directly to main content.
+You can skip to the main content under the menu.

 3. Skip submenu